-The Pantanal is the largest floodable area on the planet and for its beauty and biodiversity, a great ecotourism destination for Brazil.
-In recent weeks, most likely the most talked about subject in the country has been deforestation in the Pantanal, especially through arson.
-By the end of September, almost 3.5 million hectares had been burned – an area equivalent to more than 34 thousand km².
+In recent weeks, the most talked about subject in the country has been deforestation in the Pantanal, especially through arson.
+By the end of September, almost 3.5 million hectares had been burned – an area equivalent to more than 34000 km².

-It may seem to rain in the wet, but it is quite a lot how much it affects everyone’s life.
-Always good to remember that, thinking about planet Earth, there is no outside.
-So, any action is intrinsically linked to human life here.
-If we speak “only” in the environmental preservation of the environment is not enough, it is worth remembering: the potential for economic development that sustainable tourism can bring is enormous, not only with revenue, but also with job creation.
-But tourism must be a tool for positive development and transformation and not a pressure mechanism for land occupation that generates large profits for a few.
+Just talking about the preservation of that environment is not enough.
+It may be worth remembering: the potential for economic development that sustainable tourism can bring is enormous, not only with revenue generation but also with job creation.
+Tourism should be a tool for positive development and transformation and not a pressure mechanism for land occupation that generates large profits for just a few.

-Ecotourism and community-based tourism are fundamental activities as a source of income in the Pantanal region – and, of course, disregard for the environment directly affects the lives of thousands of people.
-We had the privilege of getting to know this territory well in the Pantanal Expedition of 2011, and if you want to know a little more about sustainable ecotourism initiatives in the region, click here.
+We have had the privilege of getting to know this territory well in the Pantanal Expedition of 2011, and if you want to know a little more about sustainable ecotourism initiatives in the region, click here.

 Negative impact